winstontsai/RottenBot/README.md

 # RottenBot
-Bot to help edit Rotten Tomatoes film ratings on the English Wikipedia.
+In brief, this is a bot to help edit Rotten Tomatoes data on the English Wikipedia.
+See the file 'example_edits.txt' for examples.